Jordana (producer): Impact on music

 Her work has influenced artists such as dubstep producer Bassnectar, who heavily sampled 5 A.M.
 Rinse (feat.
 MC Sphinx), the last song on her first album When Worlds Collide for his song Here We Go of his 2010 EP and single Timestretch.
 She has since unaligned herself with the aforementioned and is currently still awaiting some unpaid royalties promised to her by Bassnectar.
 Additionally, electronic rock act Celldweller sampled "Wake Up" off of her first album as well as "San Francisco" off of her third album "The Cities Collection" in their 2013 song "Uncrowned".

 In 1999, Drum & Bass/Hip Hop producer and label owner Hive approached Jordana to remix her song Defcon-1 also off of When Worlds Collide.
 Hive's remix appears on his 2001 album The Raw Uncut.
 Jordana collaborated with Lady Sovereign on a song early in Sov's career after the two met through an internet chat room for StrikeFM.co.uk, an online radio station which Jordana had a show, and the now defunct UKGarageWorldwide.com forums.
 The two would later team up when Jordana under her Lady J alias, had Lady Sovereign MC for her radio show on Flex FM London.

 History

 She first came to the attention of the music industry when she was asked to remix Blondie's "Atomic."
-Her remix appeared along with Armand Van Helden and Diddy’s remixes on the single.
+Her remix appeared along with an Armand Van Helden remix on the single.
 A little over a year following that release, Mac McFarlane, the promoter of the well established and legendary New York City club, Konkrete Jungle, contacted her to create a themed song for a CD compilation/mix-CD.
 Jordana created the song "Konkrete Jungle" for that purpose.
 Described by CMJ as containing "menacing hardstep attacks", it was released on the Ultra Records compilation, Konkrete Jungle - Maximum Drum & Bass, mixed by BBC Radio 1 Drum'n'Bass show host Jumpin Jack Frost.
 Following extensive touring throughout North America and abroad as a music producer, Liquid Sky Music, an indie label distributed by Caroline Distribution signed her to a three-album contract in late 1996.